 Now is a good time to bring your passion and creativity to bear.
-Why wait to not be afraid or for someone else to grant permission?
+Why wait not to be afraid or for someone else to grant permission?

-My job and yours is to risk ridicule, dismissal, failure and, yes, success, by having the audacity and courage to go for it while knowing that to do so is to overcome fear and uncertainty in the service of a life fully led and redefining the possible.
+My job and yours is to risk ridicule, dismissal, failure, and, yes, success, by having the audacity and courage to go for it while knowing that to do so is to overcome fear and uncertainty in the service of a life fully led and redefining the possible.

 Just think, when Picasso revealed Les Demoiselles d’Avignon in 1907, he was ridiculed mercilessly.
-Now, it hangs prominently at MOMA as one of the most cherished of all works in its collection and is considered by many to be one of the most important works in the history of art.
-By daring to see and depict the human form differently, Picasso opened the door to century of bold exploration.
+Now, it hangs prominently at MOMA as one of the most cherished works in its collection and is considered by many to be one of the most important works in the history of art.
+By daring to see and depict the human form differently, Picasso opened the door to a century of bold exploration.

-Who would have imagined that sharing thoughts in bursts of 140 characters or less could overthrow governments or shape global public debate?
+Who would have imagined that sharing thoughts in bursts of 140 characters or less could overthrow governments or shape the global public debate?
 But, Twitter is now a powerful influence that exceeds the bounds of geography and the control of governments and militaries.
 Coordinating strategies and movements, regular citizens in the Middle East overcame decades of suppression.

 Passionate about music, Steve Jobs and his team of radical innovators redefined an industry.

 This is your life.
-How about letting today be the day that you grace us all with the power of your passion and the glow of your imagination?
+How about letting today be the day you grace us all with the power of your passion and the glow of your imagination?